MarynychViktor/net-rabbitmq-client/Readme.md

 # RabbitMQ client
 The client was built around AMQP 0-9-1 protocol and provides all necessary methods to work with the RabbitMQ server.
+> [!NOTE]
+> The main idea behind this project is to dive into the protocol and write a client from scratch that could read/write binary chunks of data, interpret them according to the AMQP-0-9-1 protocol rules, and communicate with a real RabbitMQ server.

 ## Usage
 ### 1. Set-up connection and channel